Kremlin museums tap into taste for modern culture

-The rich and colourful silk and velvet dresses created a century ago by Poiret, a revolutionary designer who is credited with freeing women from the confinements of the corset , opened the autumn season at the central museum in Moscow on Wednesday.
+The rich and colorful silk and velvet dresses created a century ago by Poiret, a revolutionary designer who is credited with freeing women from the confinements of the corset, opened the autumn season at the central museum in Moscow on Wednesday.

 Poiret took his clients out of restrictive 19th century clothes by designing practical sheath dresses and tunics, many of which the explorer of world cultures and lover of Russian ballet created for Russian actresses and ballerinas.

-The modern-looking costumes, mimicked around the world since, could easily make any of today's haute-couture fashion show s .
-They take up two of the Kremlin bell towers usually given over to historic artefacts and icons from the Middle Ages.
+The modern-looking costumes, mimicked around the world since, could easily make any of today's haute-couture fashion shows.
+They take up two of the Kremlin bell towers usually given over to historic artifacts and icons from the Middle Ages.

 "Most traditional museums in the world are trying to incorporate exhibitions of modern conceptual art, and our museum is not an exception," Elena Gagarina, director of the Kremlin Museums, told Reuters ahead of the exhibit's opening.